wkoszek/me/source/blog/2016-03-21-ive-got-ipad-pro-yesterday.md

   "nice to have", while reading on is probably my top choice.
 So I didn't like it.
 - They placed a "lock" key just above "Delete", which I keep typing all the
-- it was very heavy.
+- did I mention it's heavy?

 And this is how I returned the Logitech case and I went with the Apple one.